yZipperer/WatchTower/README.md

 ![](src/Assets/Banner.png)

 The overall goal of WatchTower is to build a prosperous base.
+Use resources to build buildings and walls, while growing a population of survivors.

 === Agriculture ===